phumie/covarius-data-normalisation/ReadMe.md

 The covarius data normalisation application takes bank acount data in json format, processes the data according to the business rules, and generates a cvs file with the processed data.

 ## Installation
-Follow the following steps to run the application.

 1. Clone the project repository.
 ```bash